python-attrs/attrs/docs/init.rst

    pt = Point(**row.attributes)

 which couples your classes to the data model.
-Try to design your classes in a way that are clean and convenient to use -- not based on your database format.
+Try to design your classes in a way that is clean and convenient to use -- not based on your database format.
 The database format can change anytime and you're stuck with a bad class design that is hard to change.
 Embrace classmethods as a filter between reality and what's best for you to work with.